FAQ

 (A4)

 The OSPI reps do not explain their PPE on their report cards.
-I have tried to convince the OSPI to at least state clearly their definition.
-The OSPI is NOT including capital outlays and interest on debt.
+We have tried to convince the OSPI to at least state clearly their definition.
+The OSPI is NOT including capital outlays nor interest on debt.

 (Q5)